(A Rotary club of Winnipeg supported Global Grant Project)

-It is considerably challenging to address the public health and demographics features in low-cost intensive NFPE programs.
+It is considerably challenging to address the public health and demographics features in low-cost intensive education programs.
 Households and families are prejudiced, and conservative to such an extent that they tend to conceal the ‘disability’ features of their children.
 Parents tend to disagree with the fact-based advises that their ‘special children’ need specially customized education programs.
 Adolescents undergo considerable psychosomatic changes, and complex emotional transitions that exacerbate due to livelihood strife and stresses in camp environments.
-Therefore, they deserve to be brought into specially customized NFPE programs.
+Therefore, they deserve to be brought into education programs.

-CRRIC proposes a four phase model development and implementation approach.
-The experimental model will be applied at a limited scale.
-Modification and further customization of the model will be incorporated on the basis of outcome of the piloted model.
+CRRIC proposed a multi-phase implementation approach.
+The experimental ongoing model will be applied at a limited scale through the support of MCIC funding.
+UNICEF approved curricula will preferably be used in this project (pending endorsement).
 Target group is adolescent children of age 12-18 at the ratio of 3:1 (female: male).

-This project will be implemented with the support of Winnipeg Rotary Club in collaboration with Chittagong Rotary club and a number of NGOs (Prantic Unnoyon Society; Agrajatra, CSI-Myanmar).
-A Rotary Global Grant application number GG1990557 is already in progress.
+This project is being implemented with the support of Winnipeg Rotary Club in collaboration with Chittagong Metropolitan Rotary club and a Prantic Unnoyon Society through the Rotary Global Grant.
+For detail project update click here